Last updated on November 12th, 2023

 The main Vaillant boiler pressure gauge is a digital pressure gauge on the screen on the front of the boiler.
 You have to press multiple buttons to find and read it.

-Vaillant boilers have annoying manual pressure gauges which don’t have any numbers on them, so most people don’t know if it’s on the correct pressure.
+Vaillant boiler have annoying manual pressure gauges which don’t have any numbers on them so most people don’t know if it’s on the correct pressure.

 It always looks like the pressure is low, even though it’s not.